devsoc-unsw/notangles/README.md

 `cd client && npm install && cd ..`

-### Running the back-end

-Navigate into `notangles/server` and run `docker-compose up`.
-This runs the server and the database as a bundle.

-After that, navigate to the `timetable-scraper` repo and run `npm start`.
-This will start the scraper’s server.
-To update the scraped data, run `npm run scraper`.
-This command should only need to be run once.

 ### Running the front-end

 Navigate into `notangles/client`, then run one of the follow commands: